 Jesus created all things:

-“All things came into being through Him, and apart from Him nothing came into being that has come into being” (John 1:3).
+and apart from Him nothing came into being

 “The world was made through Him“ (John 1:10).

-2. God not only created all things through His Son; the Son also upholds all things (Col. 1:17; Heb.
-1:3).
+The word “through” in these verses implies that it was God who created and assigns a passive role to Christ.
+God created “through” Jesus, as is also explicitly stated in Hebrews 1:2.
+Jesus, therefore, is not an independent Creator; but the Means of creation: Creative Power and Wisdom flowed from God through His Son.
+God not only created all things through His Son; the Son also upholds all things (Col 1:17; Heb 1:3).
 This implies an extremely close relationship between the Son and “all things.”
-It is therefore proposed that, by giving “birth” to Jesus, as His “only begotten Son,” God brought forth all things.
+It is proposed, therefore, that by giving “birth” to Jesus, as His “only begotten Son,” God brought forth all things.

 Jesus is subordinate to the Father.